Faraday Waves in a Low-Viscosity Fluid Covered with a Floating Elastic Sheet: Experiments

+We performed experiments to validate our theoretical predictions of threshold amplitude and wavelength.
+We used a rectangular vessel with dimensions of 33.5 cm $\times$ 14.1 cm and a depth of 1.5 cm.
+The vessel was filled with water and a floating rectangular silicone sheet with the same dimensions and a thickness of 0.25$\pm$0.02 mm was put on the water's surface.
+The vessel was placed on top of a horizontal speaker.
+We made oscillations with different frequencies and amplitudes using a function generator and an amplifier.
+The oscillation amplitude was measured accurately with the moir\'e technique (See Appendix) with an accuracy of 50 microns.
 To measure the threshold amplitude, we first fixed the oscillation frequency and then increased the amplitude gradually, until we observed the Faraday waves.
 We used a stroboscope to measure the frequency of the waves in each experiment.
 We changed the stroboscope frequency until we saw a fixed pattern on the surface.
 We observed that the frequency of the Faraday waves was always half the oscillation frequency.
 The experimental values of the threshold amplitude as a function of the driving frequency are shown in Fig. \ref{amp}.

-In order to compare the experimental results with the theory, we must know the experimental value for $K$.
-Knowing the Young modulus $E$ and the Poisson ratio $\nu$ of the sheet, we can calculate the bending rigidity of a sheet with the thickness $h$ using the formula \cite{Landau}
+To compare the experimental results with the theory, we must know the experimental value for the bending rigidity $K$.
+We used the method used in \cite{Abou} and the measured value was $5.2\pm 0.5 \times 10^{-6}$ J (see Appendix for details).
+Other values used were the mass per unit area of the sheet $\sigma=$ $\text{0.284 Kg/m}^2$, the surface tension of water $\Lambda=0.073$ N/m and the density of water $\rho=1000 \text{ Kg/m}^3$.

-For elastomers, the Poisson ratio is about $1/2$, which results from the incompressibility of these materials \cite{PDMS}.
-To measure the Young modulus, we used a simple longitudinal stress-strain experiment, which gave us $E=(1.8\pm 0.1)\times 10^{6}$ Pa.